19 Awesome Things to Do on Your First Trip to Barcelona

 There, you’ll find a mosaic lizard, ornamental fountains, a pink castle-like building with a tower, and colourful gatehouses that look like they’ve come straight from the pages of a children’s fairytale book

-There are also columns and curved roof of the Hypostyle Room, stone viaducts, mosaic-covered terrace, and the portico with its irregular archways.
+There are also the columns and undulating ceiling of the Hypostyle Room, stone viaducts, the mosaic-covered Nature Square, and the portico with its irregular archways.

 All these features are sure to catch your eye.
-Interestingly, the site was originally planned as a housing complex, but developments halted and it became a pretty park instead.
+Interestingly, the site was originally planned as a housing complex, but developments halted and it became a public park instead.

 8. Soak up the sun at Barceloneta Beach

-Barceloneta Beach is the closest stretch of sandy shore to the vibrant city centre.
+Barceloneta Beach is one of the closest stretches of sandy shoreline to the vibrant city centre.
 Bask on the sands in the sunshine and swim in the refreshing waters of the sea.
-You can also join in with varied seaside activities, including beach volleyball, boating, and kitesurfing.
+You can also join in with varied seaside activities, including beach volleyball and paddle sports.
 There are many restaurants and bars close to the beach, many of which specialise in local seafood catches.

 9. See the Arc de Triomf